rubenvannieuwpoort/posts/division-by-constant-unsigned-integers-new.md

 During compile-time, there is a lot of room for optimizations.
 Typically, programmers are OK with waiting a fraction of a second longer if this means that their code executes faster.
 So for division by compile-time constants, there is time for extensive optimizations.
 During runtime, time is more precious, so we want to keep the precomputation reasonably efficient.
 Further, the `fast_divide` function is used for all divisors; We want to keep it efficient and, if possible, branchless.

 For compile-time optimization, we can spend some more effort to produce better optimized code.
 For runtime optimization, we need to do the precomputation in runtime, which means that we want the precomputation to be efficient as well.
 Simply put, for compile-time optimization it will pay off to distinguish many special cases for which we can produce more efficient code.
-For runtime optimization the challenge is the other way around: We want to have a single, fast codepath which handles all cases with good efficiency.
+For runtime optimization the challenge is the other way around: We want to have a single, fast code path which handles all cases with good efficiency.

 ### Runtime optimization